A Probabilistic Framework for Estimating the Modal Age at Death

 Therefore,

 \end{proof}

-This result shows that, as the total number of deaths $ n $ becomes large, the modal age at death converges in probability to the age interval $ x^\star $ with the highest death probability $ p_{x^\star} $.
-Consequently, the distribution of the mode becomes increasingly concentrated in the age interval that contains the true modal age, ensuring the consistency of our method within the multinomial framework.
-Unlike methods that rely on the derivative of an estimated density function, our approach avoids challenges associated with identifying local maxima or handling saddle points.
+This result shows that as the total number of deaths $n$ becomes large, the modal age at death converges in probability to the age interval $x^\star$ with the highest death probability $p_{x^\star}$.
+As a consequence, the distribution of the mode becomes increasingly concentrated in the interval containing the true modal age, ensuring the consistency of our method within the multinomial framework.
+Unlike approaches that rely on the derivative of an estimated density function, our method avoids the challenges associated with identifying local maxima or dealing with saddle points.

-For finite $ n $, however, variability in the data due to random fluctuations can result in uncertainty about the modal age.
-Estimating the probability distribution of the mode allows us to capture this uncertainty, providing clearer picture of the likelihood that each age interval contains the mode.
-This is particularly useful in practical settings, such as when the differences between $ p_{x^\star} $ and $ p_j $ for $ j \neq x^\star $ are not large.
+For finite $n$, however, random fluctuations in the data introduce variability, resulting in uncertainty about the modal age.
+Estimating the probability distribution of the mode allows us to quantify this uncertainty and provides a clearer picture of the likelihood that each age interval contains the mode.
+This is especially valuable in practical scenarios where the differences between $p_{x^\star}$ and $p_j$ for $j \neq x^\star$ are relatively small.